BBC Radio Somerset: BBC Somerset Sound (1988–2007)

-In August 2002, BBC Somerset Sound moved to new premises in Park Street, Taunton, and acquired a more robust frequency of 1566AM.
+In August 2002, BBC Somerset Sound moved to new premises in Park Street, Taunton, and acquired a more robust frequency of 1566 MW.

 BBC Somerset (2007–2020)

-By 2007, the station was relaunched as BBC Somerset, with the launch of the BBC Somerset bus in May, and on 3 December of that year, the station was also given BBC Radio Bristol's former FM frequency of 95.5FM, and broadcasts to the whole of the historic county of Somerset and beyond.
+In 2007, the station relaunched as BBC Somerset, with the launch of the BBC Somerset bus in May.
+On 3 December of that year, the station was given BBC Radio Bristol's former frequency of 95.5 FM, and broadcasts to the whole county of Somerset (including the unitary districts of North Somerset and Bath and North East Somerset) and beyond.
 Listeners from as far afield as Finland have reported hearing the station clearly.
 BBC Somerset sometimes uses its AM frequency for cricket commentary while regular programming continues on FM.
-BBC Somerset began broadcasting in DAB in September 2014.
+BBC Somerset began broadcasting on DAB in September 2014.

-BBC Somerset was for many years an 'opt-out' from Radio Bristol, but in May 2012, the BBC established it as a station in its own right.
-The BBC's Annual Report and Accounts for 2005/2006 stated: "The BBC is committed to extending its network of local radio stations to a limited number of under served areas, and BBC management is carrying out preparatory work for new stations in Somerset, Dorset and Cheshire.".
+BBC Somerset was for many years an 'opt-out' from BBC Radio Bristol, but in May 2012, the BBC established it as a station in its own right.
+The BBC's Annual Report and Accounts for 2005/2006 stated: "The BBC is committed to extending its network of local radio stations to a limited number of under served areas, and BBC management is carrying out preparatory work for new stations in Somerset, Dorset and Cheshire".

-On 6 October 2011, the BBC announced that it intended to close BBC Somerset's 1566MW frequency as part of its Delivering Quality First (DQF) program of cutbacks.
+On 6 October 2011, the BBC announced that it intended to close BBC Somerset's 1566 MW frequency as part of its Delivering Quality First (DQF) programme of cutbacks.
 No decision on the timing of the medium wave switch-off has yet been made.

 In November 2017, BBC Somerset moved from the Park Street premises to a new building on the edge of Taunton in Blackbrook.

-The current editor of BBC Somerset is Nick Bull, with Andrew Enever as news editor.
+The current editor of BBC Radio Somerset is Dean Poolman, with Andrew Enever as news editor.

 BBC Radio Somerset (2020–present)

-On 27 April 2020 the station changed its name to BBC Radio Somerset in order to fit the station name in to the new jingle package.
+On 27 April 2020, the station changed its name to BBC Radio Somerset in order to fit the station name into the new jingle package.

 On 5 July 2020, the station switched from the BBC West feed to join BBC South West.

-BBC Somerset bus

-BBC Somerset got a new mobile radio studio in the shape of a single-decker bus in May 2007.
-The role of the BBC Somerset bus across the county includes: